jonathan-markland/FsWasm/ReadMe.md

   X86/32 assembly language code, as well as assembly code for a custom assembler I wrote myself (not included here).

+- Rudimentary hosting environments written in C++ that support loading and executing the binary file that resulted from assembling the above output.

 Points:

 - FsWasm is the main program (other than the test framework)